saaj376/LeetSearch/README.md

 > Find and track LeetCode users from your college campus!

 Ever wondered which of your college friends is secretly solving LeetCode at 2 AM instead of doing assignments?
 This extension lets you totally not creepily find every LeetCoder in your campus.
 You can spot hidden tryhards, sleepy grinders, fake humble toppers, and all the people who pretend they barely code but actually never stop, lol.
-Below is a detailed documentation on my approach towards this solution
+Below is a detailed documentation on my approach towards this solution.

+## To avoid rate limits, I've set the scraping limit to 2 pages per day and 35 usernames, so for the extension to work fully properly, it will take 6 months to scrape majority of the usernames from the leetcode website unless the GraphQL query scheme is changed by leetcode themselves.

 ## Table of Contents